 The requirements for EEG technicians entering the field are a high school diploma or its equivalent, and certification in CPR (cardiopulmonary resuscitation).
 On-the-job training may also be offered as job duties can vary per employer.

 Though formal training is not required, many EEG technicians may wish to pursue further education, such as certification programs or 2-year associate's degree programs.
-The Commission on Accreditation of Allied Health Education Programs recommends various accredited programs, including online programs (www.caahep.org).
-The American Board of Registration of Electroencephalographic and Evoked Potential Technologists, a non-profit credentialing board, offers EEG technician certification (www.abret.org).
+The Commission on Accreditation of Allied Health Education Programs recommends various accredited programs, including online programs.
+The American Board of Registration of Electroencephalographic and Evoked Potential Technologists, a non-profit credentialing board, offers EEG technician certification.

 Salary Info and Job Outlook

-According to PayScale.com, the majority of EEG technicians as of September 2014 earned between $24,293 and $51,702 a year.
-Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to EEG technicians, the BLS did project that the employment of all uncategorized health technologists and technicians will likely grow by about 27% between 2012 and 2022, a rate faster than the average predicted for all occupations.
+According to PayScale, the majority of EEG technicians as of January 2016 earned between $17.58 per hour.
+Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to EEG technicians, the BLS did project that the employment of all uncategorized health technologists and technicians will likely grow by about 23% between 2014 and 2024, a rate faster than the average predicted for all occupations.

 EEG technicians work under the supervision of doctors and neurologists to locate brain abnormalities with electroencephalographs.
 The job growth expected for all health technologists and technicians will be high from 2014-2024.
 Although only a high school diploma or equivalent and CPR certification is required, applicants who have an associate's degree will increase their job prospects.